fbpx

 • Simple leaves

-• Leaves on stalk alternate and often clasping
+• Leaves on stalk alternating and often clasping

 • Exudes white milky latex (sometimes turning cream colored quickly)

-• Has trichomes on the underside of each leaf along the midrib (some species like L. canadensis may not always have them on younger leaves on stalks)
+• Has trichomes (hairs) on the underside of each leaf along the midrib of younger leaves (some older leaves may lack them)

 • Midrib cross-section shape is triangular